andrewCodeDev/Metaphor/README.md

 # Metaphor
 Metaphor is a Zig library with Cuda backings for building machine learning models.
 This library is in a highly experimental state and will likely change a lot.

+# Installation Steps

+If you do not have a version of the CUDA Developer Toolkit on your machine, download it and locate the path it was saved to.

+Clone this repository onto your local machine.

+Either copy, move, or symlink the CUDA Developer Toolkit to the "Metaphor/dependencies" folder.
+Metaphor uses this path to ensure that CUDA includes are correct.

+Open the "Metaphor/config.json" file and specify your GPU's compute architecture (such as sm_89) in the config.json file.

+You can now use Metaphor!

+Currently, "Metaphor/build.zig" is pointed to a "Metaphor/src/main.zig".
+This is a sandbox for the early period of this library's development that will be removed in future releases.

 Examples:

 ```zig